 Why make bug-out bags for children?

-Having an individual bug-out bag for your child is a much better idea than packing the kids’ stuff into your own bag or make one bag for the entire family.
-It will let you not overload your bag with diapers or children’s clothes, and have a way more convenient access to them when they’re needed.
+Having an individual bug-out bag for your child is a much better idea than packing the kids’ stuff into your own bag or making one bag for the entire family.
+It will let you not overload your bag with diapers or children’s clothes and have a way more convenient access to them when they’re needed.
 If your kid is not a baby or a toddler, it’s also great to involve them in the process of packing the bag, not pack it alone for them.
 This will help the kid learn some vital survival situation basics, which can come in handy at any point in their further life.

 A kid’s bug-out bag has yet another advantage.
 When they are apart from you — for example, staying with other family members — and an emergency situation happens, they obviously won’t have access to your bug-out bag.
 It means that to survive, they’ll need to have their own one.

 How to bug out with kids?